Suada Jashari

 Suada Samir Jashari (born 9 October 1988) is a Kosovan-born Albanian football former player and current manager who coaches Kosovo Women's Football League club KFF Mitrovica.
 A midfielder during her playing career, she has been a member of the Albania women's national team.

 Club career

-Jashari at the age of 15, she started playing football in Kosova Prishtinë.
+Jashari started playing football in Kosova Prishtinë at the age of 15.
 On 18 October 2012, Jashari joined Albanian Women's National Championship side Juban Danja.
 Two days later, she made her debut in a 1–1 home draw against Tirana AS after being named in the starting line-up.
-Jashari then continues her career in Albanian Women's National Championship clubs like Tirana AS (2013–2014) and Vllaznia Shkodër (2014–2018).
-On 26 January 2018, Jashari returns to her homeland and joined with Kosovo Women's Football League club Mitrovica.
+Jashari then continued her career in Albanian Women's National Championship clubs like Tirana AS (2013–2014) and Vllaznia Shkodër (2014–2018).
+On 26 January 2018, Jashari returned to her homeland and joined Kosovo Women's Football League club Mitrovica.

 International career

-On 4 April 2013, Jashari made her debut with Albania in 2015 FIFA Women's World Cup qualification preliminary round match against Malta after being named in the starting line-up.
+On 4 April 2013, Jashari made her debut with Albania in the 2015 FIFA Women's World Cup qualification preliminary round match against Malta after being named in the starting line-up.
 Her last international match was on 1 December 2020 against Portugal in Lisbon.